MERG-DEV/CANCOMPUTE/README.md

     - cbusdefs.h

 You will also need to ensure you are using the correct linker script from this repo depending upon target processor type.

+The repo also contains the files needed to build the rules compiler within the CANcomputerBuilder directory.
+This uses the JJTree tool to construct the java files from the rules grammar file CANcomputerBuilder/src/compueparser/ComputeGrammar.jjt.
+You will need to set up your Java IDE to correctly call JJTree to compile the grammar file and generated Java files.